VisionXLab/PointOBB-v3/README.md

 If you find this work helpful, please consider to cite:
 ```
 @article{zhang2025pointobb,
-   title     = {PointOBB-v3: Expanding Performance Boundaries of Single Point-Supervised Oriented Object Detection},
+  title={Pointobb-v3: Expanding performance boundaries of single point-supervised oriented object detection},
-   author     = {Zhang, Peiyuan and Luo, Junwei and Yang, Xue and Yu, Yi and Li, Qingyun and Zhou, Yue and Jia, Xiaosong and Lu, Xudong and Chen, Jingdong and Li, Xiang and others},
+  author={Zhang, Peiyuan and Luo, Junwei and Yang, Xue and Yu, Yi and Li, Qingyun and Zhou, Yue and Jia, Xiaosong and Lu, Xudong and Chen, Jingdong and Li, Xiang and others},
-   journal    = {arXiv preprint arXiv:2501.13898},
-   year       = {2025}
+  journal={International Journal of Computer Vision},
+  pages={1--21},
+  year={2025},
+  publisher={Springer}
 }
 ```
 ```